Sophie Drinker: Early life and education

-Work

-Sophie Drinker spent a significant portion of her life researching and writing about the history of women and music, as well as promoting choral singing by women.
-In 1930 she joined the Montgomery Singers, a women's chorus, and many years later she served as the group's president.
-In her scholarly work, Drinker was greatly influenced by Mary Ritter Beard, pioneer women's historian, and the democratic, economically oriented history of the "progressive" school to which Beard subscribed.
-She worked with Beard on her abortive project to establish the World Center for Women's Archives.
+Drinker was awarded an honorary doctorate from Smith College, Northampton, Massachusetts in 1949.
+She served for a time as a guest lecturer at Woman's Medical College of Pennsylvania, and received an honorary degree in 1967.

+Career

-Sophie Drinker's attention lighted on the fact that there was very little quality music for female choirs, and saw that there were few women composers.
-This prompted her to conduct extensive research about women and their place in music history.
-Her results were presented in the book Music and Women: The Story of Women in Their Relation to Music which appeared in 1948.
+She conducted extensive research about women and their place in music history.
+Her results were published in the book Music and Women: The Story of Women in Their Relation to Music which was released in 1948.
 The book was widely reviewed by the historical community but did not receive much attention from the musical community until the late twentieth century.
 The book, argues Ruth A. Solie, has had a major impact on the study of women and music, and has been particularly influential to women in music.
 In 1995, The Feminist Press re-issued Women and Music, with a preface by Elizabeth Wood and an afterword by Solie.
+Musicologist and librarian Kathi Meyer-Baer was one of the people Drinker worked with beginning in 1934 until 1942, when the relationship ended acrimoniously.
+In his biography of Meyer-Baer, David Josephson argued that, lacking any musicological training Drinker depended on the research of numerous others, most of whom received only nominal credit for the work they did.

-During her life she published other writings, including the book Brahms and His Women's Choruses (1952) and articles like "What Price Women's Chorus?" for Music Journal in 1954.
+She published other writings, including the book Brahms and His Women's Choruses (1952) and articles such as "What Price Women's Chorus?" for Music Journal in 1954.
 Here she developed criteria for compositions for women's choirs which in her view would utilize the full range of the female voice.

-Cited for her "service in the cause of Music whereby she had brought together and made available much that, but for her, would have lain forgotten," Drinker was awarded an honorary doctorate from Smith College, Northampton, Massachusetts in 1949.
-She served for a time as a guest lecturer at Women's Medical College of Pennsylvania, from which she received an honorary degree in 1967.
+Her later works focused on women in colonial America and included Hannah Penn and the Proprietorship of Pennsylvania in 1958, and The American Woman in Colonial and Revolutionary Times, 1565-1800 in 1962.

+Drinker was greatly influenced by Mary Ritter Beard, pioneer women's historian, and the democratic, economically oriented history of the "progressive" school to which Beard subscribed.
+She worked with Beard to establish the World Center for Women's Archives.

-Throughout her life Drinker was involved in a number of philanthropic, civic, and women's groups.
+Drinker was involved in a number of philanthropic, civic, and women's groups.
 In the 1950s, she served as an advisor to a chapter of Delta Omicron, though Drinker resigned after several years.
 She was also involved with the Marriage Council of Philadelphia, the Pennsylvania Society of the National Society of Colonial Dames of America, the Lucy Stone League, the Community Chest, and the League of Women Voters.
 Because of her work with, and writings on, women, Betty Friedan wanted Drinker to join the first elected board of the National Organization of Women.
-However, Drinker's health was failing at this point, so her daughter Ernesta volunteered in her place and won election to the board.
+However, Drinker's health was failing, so her daughter Ernesta volunteered in her place and won election to the board.

-In 1965 Sophie Drinker wrote her memoirs, but they were meant for her family and have remained unpublished.